yanda-wang/EXCERF/README.md

 # Codes

-codes of OSHMem could be found in OSHMem/code
+codes of EXCLEF could be found in EXCLEF/code

-* DataProcessing.py: prepare all data files required by OSHMem from raw medical records.
+* DataProcessing.py: prepare all data files required by EXCLEF from raw medical records.
 * HyperOptim.py: hyper-parameters tuning.
 * HyperOptimUtils.py: basic modules for HyperOptim.
-* Models.py: networks of OSHMem.
+* Models.py: networks of EXCLEF.
-* Parameters.py: basic parameters for OSHMem.
+* Parameters.py: basic parameters for EXCLEF.
-* run_model.py: code to run OSHMem
+* run_model.py: code to run EXCLEF

 # To run the model

-To train OSHMem(suppose you want to put the model in data/model)
+To train EXCLEF(suppose you want to put the model in data/model)
 ```
 python run_model.py --do_train --save_model_dir data/model
 ```